JohnEarnest/Octo/Chip8 Programming.md

 Any number is 0 if you `xor` it with itself, so `xor` is often used as an equal-to operator in assembly language.
 Since the conditional branches in Chip8 can test if a register is equal to a constant or register this use of `xor` is not often necessary.

 Shifts leave the shifted out bit in `vf`.
 Thus, we can use a left or right shift to obtain the most or least significant bit of a byte, respectively.
-Most Chip8 documentation does not specify what should happen when shifting into `vf` itself, but Octo's interpreter always writes carry values AFTER storing the main result in the destination register.
-Thus, we can take advantage of this and save a temporary register when obtaining the MSB or LSB of a byte:

-	vf <<= v0 # store MSB of v0 in vf
-	if vf == 0 then ...

 We can apply this idea to count the number of 1 bits in a byte:

 	v0 := 0xF3 # number to examine
 	v1 := 0x00 # the count